yebyen/jekyll-bacongobbler/_posts/2015-07-26-jekyll-on-deis-pro.markdown

     deis domains:add blogosite.io

-The author of this tutorial notes as an aside that, if it was not made perfectly clear at the outset already, a Blog-only Deis cluster deployment is almost definitely a tremendous waste of resources.
+The author of this tutorial notes as an aside that, ...

+If it was not made perfectly clear at the outset already, a Blog-only Deis cluster deployment is almost definitely a tremendous waste of resources

 Sure, your blog will probably never go down, but if you want to do it cheaper, there is almost surely a less expensive way, and if you followed this guide from start to finish, you may have just started the clock ticking on a new recurring expense.
 I hope you need more from Deis than a blog, but even if that is all you need, rest assured that the EngineYard and Deis team will be there to support you with Deis PRO.

 If you read this far and you are not sure why you need Deis, there is a cheaper way to host your blog.
 In fact, there is a cheaper way I know, and will share, but it involves doing un-supported things.
 A Deis cluster, like almost any after-market consumable product, has [the recommended system requirements](http://docs.deis.io/en/latest/installing_deis/system-requirements/), and then there are [the requirements](/cheapest-fault-tolerant-deis-cluster).
 So long for now!